nickakey/GetClosureOnClosures/README.md

 _If your prediction was correct_ - great!
 Next problem.

-**If your prediction was incorrect** - STOP, learn more about hoisting, and don't continue until you are able to explain _WHY_ the code does what does.
+**If your prediction was incorrect** - STOP, learn more about closures, and don't continue until you are able to explain _WHY_ the code does what does.

 ## Contributing